UNiXMIT/UNiXextend/kb/ATW-IIS.md

 ```

 #### SSL Setup and Binding
-If you want to use SSL certificates to secure the connections in IIS, you need to modify the bindings on the sites we have already created and assign the SSL certificates to port 443.
+If you want to use SSL certificates to secure the connection in IIS, you need to modify the bindings on the site we have already created and assign the SSL certificate to port 443.

 1. In IIS click Default Web Site -> Bindings -> then click Add in the new window.